manivuppala124/Balaji-Cool-Drinks/README.md

 ### Q: "Transaction numbers are only allowed on a replica set member or mongos"
 **A:** Standalone local MongoDB installations do not support multi-document transactions.
 The helper function `runWithOptionalTransaction` in `server/src/utils/helpers.js` auto-detects this and gracefully falls back to non-transactional execution without throwing errors.

+### Q: My admin login keeps failing even with the right email/password.
+**A:** Confirm the account's `role` field is actually `'admin'` — `/api/auth/admin/login` strictly rejects any account where `role !== 'admin'`, even with correct credentials.
+Re-run `npm run seed` in a clean environment if the admin account was accidentally deleted or demoted.

+### Q: Orders are stuck at `PENDING` and stock never deducts.
+**A:** Check the server logs for a MongoDB connection or transaction error.
+On a standalone (non-replica-set) MongoDB instance, this should already be handled by the fallback in `helpers.js` — if it isn't, confirm your MongoDB version supports the driver version pinned in `server/package.json`.

+### Q: How do I reset the demo/seed data without affecting real customer orders?
+**A:** `npm run seed` clears and rebuilds categories, products/variants, and the admin account — it does **not** touch `Order`, `User` (non-admin), or `InventoryTransaction` collections.
+Use `update_pricing.js` instead if you only need to sync prices.

 ---